JuanTututi-Ksquare/hms_itk/README.md

     id_doctor: number;
     id_patient: number;
     date: Date; // This will be the date of the appointment including date and time
-    type: string; //(The options for this property are yet to be defined)
     status: boolean; // (True - The appointment is still active / False - The appointment was completed or canceled) }
 ```